samvaughton/laravel4-datatables/README.md

 'sortable'        => true
 'searchable'      => false
 'rowProcessor'    => false
-'filterProcessor' => false
+'filterTermProcessor' => false
 ```
  - `type` can be `TYPE_DYNAMIC` or `TYPE_STATIC`.
  - `sortable` and `searchable` are booleans (true/false).
  - `rowProcessor` is a callback / class that implements the `RowProcessorInterface`.
- - `filterProcessor` is a callback / class that implements the `FilterProcessorInterface`.
+ - `filterTermProcessor` is a callback / class that implements the `FilterTermProcessorInterface`.

 #### Processor's